 1.2 million workers are employed in the Study Area, representing over 80 percent of the total jobs in San Bernardino and Riverside counties.
 The industries with the most jobs include: health care and social assistance, retail trade, accommodations, food services, educational services, and transportation and warehousing.
 Since the end of the Great Recession, the Inland Empire has had one of the fastest growing economies of large metro areas in the country, with job growth in San Bernardino and Riverside counties outpacing the growth statewide.
-Job growth in the Study Area has been fueled by new transportation and warehousing, construction, health care, accommodation, and food services jobs.
-Between 2010 and 2019, transportation and warehousing industry added 74,600 jobs (115% growth), construction industry added 43,000 jobs (73% growth), health care and social assistance indutry added 79,900 jobs (55% growth), and accommodation/food service industry added 47,100 jobs (45% growth) in Sanbernardino and Riverside counties.
+Job growth in the Study Area has been fueled by new transportation and warehousing industry added 74,600 jobs (115% growth), construction industry added 43,000 jobs (73% growth), health care and social assistance indutry added 79,900 jobs (55% growth), and accommdation/food service industry added 47,100 jobs (45% growth) in Sanbernardino and Riverside counties.